uparrows/LANraragi_cn/tools/Documentation/installing-lanraragi/docker.md

 As long as you use the same content directory as the mount source, your data will still be there.

 {% hint style="info" %}
-If you update often, you might want to consider using [Portainer](https://portainer.io/) to redeploy containers without entering the entire configuration every time.
+If you update often, you might want to consider using docker-compose or [Portainer](https://portainer.io/) to redeploy containers without entering the entire configuration every time.
 {% endhint %}

 ## Building your own